 Strength Power and Muscular Endurance

-While overlap occurs from one to the next, there are clear differences between each form of muscular output.
+While overlap occurs from one to the next, there are clear differences between each form of exercise program muscular output.
 However, understanding the differences does not come naturally and is something a person must learn through education and experience.